cbrown11/PlatformContactExample/README.md

 # Playground Examples

 To create a contact you will need to run the following mutation, which the create component would run in the UI.
-This is where the data validation is mainly done.
+This is where the data validation is mainly done, though the command class has its own validation and checks.

 - Along with the standard Graphql validation.
 There are three custom types of validation I created empty string, empty string without white space (userId) and email validation.
 Validation will be reported in the output response.
 - If the data is an enum then will let you choose an option (ie countryIsoAlpha3)